Turris wynoocheensis: Description

 to the slightly developed posterior sinus.
-On the angle of each whorl there are thirteen prominent nodes which disappear above and eblow.
+On the angle of each whorl there are thirteen prominent nodes which disappear above and below.
 The aperture is moderately wide.
 The outer lip is sharp.
 The inner lip is slightly callused.
 The siphonal canal is slightly extended with a well defined sinus at the end.
 The upper margin of each whorl is developed into a collar which partly covers the suture.
 The angle of the body whorl is very close to the suture.